breadcat/blog.minskio.co.uk/content/quotes.md

 >Roses are red, violets are blue, Unexpected '{' on line 32

 >Row row.
 Fight the power

+>Run Joey, Run!
+You should be faster now! <!-- flashgitz -->

 >Seldom surprised, often disappointed